mjcaisse/cppnow-website/src/pages/presenters/index.md

 The volunteers have been instructed to cut you off, but they really don’t want to do that.
 It is awkward for everyone.
 Practice your session, watch your time, skip the digressions if necessary, and _end on time_.

 ## Half Sessions
-If you are scheduled to deliver a half session, you help is needed to make the program run smoothly.
+If you are scheduled to deliver a half session, your help is needed to make the program run smoothly.

 ### First Half
 If you are giving the first half session, arrive at your session extra early because not only will you need to get your AV setup and checked, the following presenter will need to be setup and checked as well.
 Please let the following speaker get set up and checked before you, so you’ll be setup and ready to go for your talk.